Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Summary

 \section{Summary}

 We have theoretically investigated ambient pressure superconductivity in thin films of La$_3$Ni$_2$O$_7$ using the combination of first-principles calculation and FLEX calculation.
-As the in-plane lattice constant $a$ is reduced, the interlayer Ni-O-Ni bond angle approaches 180 degrees, qualitatively consistent with previous theoretical studies~\cite{BotanaThinPRB,2502.01624,2505.12733}.
+As the in-plane lattice constant $a$ is reduced, the interlayer Ni-O-Ni bond angle approaches 180 degrees, qualitatively consistent with previous theoretical studies~\cite{BotanaThinPRB,2502.01624,85qv-ncxb}.
 Also, the number of electrons in the $d_{3z^2-r^2}$ orbital increases as $a$ is reduced due to the increase of the lattice constant $c$ and the inner apical oxygen height, and hence the increase of the level offset between the two orbitals.

 For the SLAO substrate in particular, we have found that the deviation of the interlayer Ni-O-Ni bonding angle from 180$^\circ$ has small impact on superconductivity as far as the present FLEX approach is concerned.
 Although the size and the presence of the $\gamma$ pocket largely depends on the crystal structure adopted and/or the presence/absence of $U$ correction in the PBEsol+$U$ scheme, $s\pm$-wave pairing symmetry remains robust, and the gap function is always essentially the same as what we obtained for the pressured bulk system~\cite{sakakibarala327}.
-This is due to the large sign changing gap originating from the finite energy spin-fluctuation~\cite{Nakata}.
+This is due to the fact that the pairing is mediated mainly by finite energy spin fluctuations~\cite{Nakata}, which have relatively small momentum dependence, resulting in a gap function of the interlayer $d_{3z^2-r^2}$ pairing that is nearly momentum independent, i.e., intra-unit-cell pairing in real space.
+The nearly-wave-number-independent gap function for the interlayer pairing of the $d_{3z^2-r^2}$ orbitals is essentially the same as that obtained for the simple bilayer Hubbard model~\cite{KA}, so the present results indicate that La$_3$Ni$_2$O$_7$ can be viewed as a system where the bilayer Hubbard formed by the $d_{3z^2-r^2}$ is embedded in a multiorbital system.
 We stress that a formalism that takes into account the full momentum and frequency dependencies of the Green function and the pairing interaction is important for treating the effect of such finite energy spin fluctuations.
-The overall features of the gap function obtained by FLEX well agrees with non-perturbative approaches such as cDMFT~\cite{RyeeDMFT} and DCA~\cite{2506.07741}.
+The overall features of the gap function obtained by FLEX well agrees with non-perturbative approaches such as cDMFT~\cite{RyeeDMFT}, DCA~\cite{MaierDagotto}, and VMC~\cite{WatanabeVMC}.

 The reason why $T_c$ is halved from that of the pressurized bulk cannot be understood by adopting the theoretically determined crystal structure, at least within the present formalism, although there may be other origins (e.g. competition with density waves) for the reduced $T_c$ that are not taken into account in the present scheme.
 On the other hand, the $T_c$ reduction in thin films can be understood by adopting the experimentally determined crystal structure of Ref.~\cite{QKXueThin}, for which $|t_\perp|$ is small.
 Our analysis shows that the reduction of $\lambda$ for the experimental structure can be traced back to the $t_\perp$ dependence of $T_c$ of the $s\pm$-wave superconductivity in the single orbital bilayer Hubbard model.
 Even if this is the case, the origin of the large discrepancy between experimental and theoretical crystal structures remains as an interesting future problem.